hmjatt/Digital-Business-Card-ReactJS/README.md

 # Digital-Business-Card-ReactJS
-Creating a Digital-Business-Card to get better at ReactJS
+Creating a Digital-Business-Card with ReactJS

 <!-- # Twitter-header
 A Node script to create Dynamic Twitter Header